Courses designed to inspire ideas for everyday problems.

 Danielle Gibbs, Ed.D.

 Dr. Danielle Gibbs has more than a decade of experience in education and educational leadership, specifically in affiliated strategies and teaching.
-She has worked with K-5 students in the Valdosta City School system, where she serves as the chair of her grade level and a member of the school’s leadership team.
+She has worked with K-5 students in the Valdosta City School system, where she serves as the chair of her grade level and a member of the school's SIP team.
 Danielle possesses extensive knowledge in instructional design strategy and assessment, and has expertise in consulting with gifted and talented students.
 Currently, she is a kindergarten teacher at Pinevale Elementary School within the Valdosta City School system.
-Danielle earned her Bachelor of Science in Education, Master of Science in Early Childhood, Education Specialist, and Doctor of Education degrees from Valdosta State University.
+Danielle earned her Bachelor of Science in Education, Master of Science in Early Childhood Education, Education Specialist, and Doctor of Education degrees from Valdosta State University.

 We are excited to work with ambitious schools looking to define the future of education.
 Together, we achieve extraordinary outcomes.